-When social justice meets food freedom: Eliza and Ezekiel Baptiste host Harriet Tubman
+When social justice meets food freedom: Eliza and Ezekiel Baptist host Harriet Tubman

 Farming by day, Underground Railroad by night

 Working the land to achieve racial equality dates back hundreds of years.
 In his autobiography, Booker T. Washington advocated for Black agriculture.
 His words reached Yorkers when a 1908 article in The York Daily quoted Washington, arguing that “proper farming methods” would lead to more economic independence.

 Urban agriculture scholar Monica M. White says influential African Americans such as George Washington Carver and W. E. B. Du Bois endorsed agriculture as a way to reach higher racial equality.
 Du Bois, for example, laid the groundwork for collective farming through shared resources.

 Locally, some Black families formed autonomous agrarian communities long before Washington, Carver, and Du Bois.
 For instance, a free Black couple, Eliza and Ezekiel Baptist, operated a farm on Steinhour Road in Newberry Township before the Civil War.

 When they weren’t planting or harvesting their crops, the Baptists fought for freedom in other ways.
 Under the cover of darkness, they assisted freedom seekers.